Urothelial Carcinoma or Bladder Cancer

 Treatment with KEYTRUDA® (pembrolizumab)

 Your doctor will plan your treatment according to your individual circumstances.
-These include the type of cancer, how far your cancer has spread through the layers of your bladder and your general health.
+The treatment provided may depend on the type and stage of the cancer, your age and your general health.

 Glossary